-Even if the EXB-SMPL is not installed, you can install RAM in the 72-pin SIMM slots to allow loading of multisample or sample data created on the TRITON series, or AIFF files and WAVE files.
-However in this case, it will not be possible to edit the multisample or sample
+note Even if the EXB-SMPL is not installed, you can install RAM in the 72-pin SIMM slots to allow loading of multisample or sample data created on the TRITON series, or AIFF files and WAVE files.
+However in this case, it will not be possible to edit the multisample or sample data.

-In addition, an external SCSI device (hard disk, removable media, etc.) can be connected to the SCSI connector of the EXB-SMPL, allowing data to be saved on a hard disk etc. in the same way as on SmartMedia, or allowing you to load data from CD-ROM.
+In addition, an external SCSI device (hard drive, removable media, etc.) can be connected to the SCSI connector of the EXB-SMPL, allowing data to be saved on a hard drive etc. in the same way as on an SD card, or allowing you to load data from CD-ROM.

-For details on formatting, refer to p.152.
+For details on formatting, refer to p.156.
 For details on connections and ID settings for external SCSI devices when the EXB-SMPL option (sold separately) is installed, refer to the operation manual included with the EXB-SMPL.